 - Be a role model for Vermont students.

-All mentoring programs include training and orientation, as well as continuing enrichment opportunities for mentors.
+All mentoring programs include program orientation & training, coaching, supplemental materials to aid instruction, and continuing enrichment opportunities for mentors.

 During the summer, Northern Vermont AHEC provides intensive academic enrichment and career exploration programs.
 There are opportunities to mentor at week-long residential programs, and day programs.
 These are paid work and learning opportunities open to post-secondary health professions students in fields including nursing, medicine, social work, psychology, neuroscience, pharmacy, physical therapy, and mental health counseling.